Artificial-Pancreas/iAPS/README.md

 git clone --branch=Crowdin https://github.com/Jon-b-m/freeaps.git

-The Crowdin branch includes lastest localizations by translators and me.
+The Crowdin branch includes latest localizations by translators and me.
 Based on Ivan's dev branch, but with added DASH support and some later fixes.

 Please understand that this version is :
 - highly experimental